roadrunner-server/docs/customization/build.md

 You can use environment variables in the configuration file.
 This is useful when you want to keep the configuration file in the repository, but you don't want to expose your tokens or just want to pass them as arguments to the `vx` command.

-Here are the list of environment variables from the example above:
+Here is the list of environment variables from the example above:

 | Variable      | Description                                                                |
 |---------------|----------------------------------------------------------------------------|